lespoupeesrusses/MTP_LMS/README-EN.md

 An easy error handling is set up.
 If the treatment goes well, the key `status` of the returned object is `OK` and the key `message_status` is empty.
-Otherwise, the key `status` of the returned object is `ERROR` and the key `message_status` allows you to retrieve more specific datas about the nature of the mistake.
+Otherwise, the key `status` of the returned object is `ERROR` and the key `message_status` allows you to retrieve more specific datas about the nature of the error.

 Example of use: